 Customers want to know that other people also like your product or service.
 For this reason, case studies are a subject that can be easily created.
 They look at a customer’s problem and explain how you were able to solve it.

-Infographics add a visual element to the quickly digestible bits of information.
-Often based on numbers or data, these are an interesting way of disseminating information that people might otherwise just stare at.
+Infographics add a visual element to quickly digestible bits of information.
+Often based on numbers or data, these are interesting ways of disseminating information that people might otherwise just stare at.

 Content marketing is so incredibly accessible.
 It doesn’t matter if you are a marketer by trade or something else.
 You can create content.
 Of course, you can’t make it without some kind of strategy, but there are simple steps to get you there.

 First, find out where your audience is.
 Do they spend their time watching videos on YouTube, or do they read long guide manuals?
 Create content for places they’re already going to.

 Next, make a list of things you can talk about.
 Start with the questions you are often asked by customers.
 Move on to relevant topics in your business that only an expert knows how to do, or is interested in.